ravikntkr/Ravikantwp/README.md

-- 👋 Hi, I’m @Ravikantwp
+- 👋 Hi, I’m Ravikant
-- 👀 I’m interested in Web development & Designing
+- 👀 learning Full Stack Web Development at Masai School
-- 🌱 I’m currently learning MCA
-- 📫 How to reach me ravikntkr@gmail.com
+- 📫 Reach me at: ravikntkr@gmail.com

 <!---
 Ravikantwp/Ravikantwp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.